Djakaridja Koné: Sivasspor

-In September 2015, Djakaridja Koné signed with Turkish side, Sivasspor.
+In September 2015, Koné signed with Turkish side, Sivasspor.
 He made his Süper Lig debut under coach Sergen Yalçın on 13 September in a 1–1 draw against Rizespor.
 In his single season spent at the club, Koné made a total of 18 league appearances with one goal scored in a 2–2 draw against Mersin Talim Yurdu.

 International career

 After representing Ivory Coast at under-17 and under-19 levels, Koné was subsequently eligible to play for Burkina Faso.
-He made his debut for the latter's main squad under coach Paulo Duarte on 9 February 2011, in a 0–1 loss to Cape Verde.
+He made his debut for the latter's main squad under coach Paulo Duarte on 9 February 2011, in a 0–1 friendly loss to Cape Verde.

-Koné played two games at the successful 2012 Africa Cup of Nations qualifiers, also being used by coach Duarte in two losses to Angola and Sudan at the final tournament, as the team did not get past the group stage.
-Coach Paul Put used Koné in all the six games at the 2013 Africa Cup of Nations, as the team passed the group stage in which he scored his first goal for Burkina Faso, netting the third in a 4–0 win against Ethiopia, then they eliminated Togo in the quarter-finals and Ghana in the semi-finals, losing the final with 0–1 to Nigeria in which he played all the minutes.
+Koné played two games during the successful 2012 Africa Cup of Nations qualifiers.
+Subsequently, he played under coach Duarte in two losses to Angola and Sudan in the final tournament, as his side failed to progress from their group.
+Coach Paul Put used Koné in all the six games in the 2013 Africa Cup of Nations, as they got past the group stage where he netted the third goal in a 4–0 win against Ethiopia.
+Then they eliminated Togo in the quarter-finals and Ghana in the semi-finals, losing the final with 0–1 to Nigeria in which he played the entire match.

-He played six games at the 2014 World Cup qualifiers in which he scored a goal in the 3–2 victory from the first leg of the play-off against Algeria which was eventually lost on the away goals rule, as they suffered a 0–1 defeat in the second leg.
-He made five appearances at the successful 2015 Africa Cup of Nations qualifiers, then coach Paul Put used him in all three games from the group stage of the final tournament which consisted of a draw against Equatorial Guinea and two losses to Gabon and Congo as they surprisingly did not advance further.
-Afterwards, Koné played two games at the 2017 Africa Cup of Nations qualifiers, making his last appearance for the national team on 12 November 2015 in a 1–2 away loss to Benin at the 2018 World Cup qualifiers, having a total of 41 matches with two goals scored for The Stallions.
+Koné played six games during the 2014 World Cup qualifiers, scoring a goal in the 3–2 victory in the first leg of the play-off against Algeria which was eventually lost on the away goals rule, as they suffered a 0–1 defeat in the second leg.
+He made five appearances in the successful 2015 Africa Cup of Nations qualifiers.
+Afterwards coach Paul Put used him in all three group stage games of the final tournament which consisted of a draw against Equatorial Guinea and losses to Gabon and Congo, as they surprisingly did not advance further.
+Subsequently, Koné played two games in the 2017 Africa Cup of Nations qualifiers.
+He made his last appearance for the national team on 12 November 2015 in a 1–2 away loss to Benin during the 2018 World Cup qualifiers, having a total of 41 matches with two goals for The Stallions.